MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 Remember that enums are value type properties.
 They default to `0` when an instance of the class-based DSC Resource is created.
 If you set an explicit default value for an enum property, that enum can't be unmanaged.
-If a user doesn't specify the property, the DSC Resource will behave the same as if the user had explicitly specified the default value.
+If a user doesn't specify the property, the DSC Resource behaves the same as if the user had explicitly specified the default value.

 To support unmanaged enum properties, make sure not to define a label for the `0` value.
 By default,